by David Smith

 In February 2008 we changed the club name to the New Zealand Miniature Bottle Club.
 We have been a national club since the 1980's so this name finally reflects who we are.

 So, where to from here?
 The club will keep going as long as New Zealander's continue to collect minis.
 There are less and less places selling minis in NZ but, with the ease of making labels now, more and more minis are becoming available - many of which are only exported or made for special occasions.
-We now often deal direct with the manufacturers to ensure our members can get their bottles.
-A number of mini bottle clubs around the world have folded in the last few years and it was a great loss to the hobby when Miniature Bottle Collector ceased publication as this magazine bound both collectors and the mini bottle clubs together.
+A number of mini bottle clubs around the world have folded in the last few years, although other clubs have sprung up (China, Georgia, Ukraine etc.).
+It was a great loss to the hobby when Miniature Bottle Collector ceased publication as this magazine bound both collectors and the mini bottle clubs together.
 Click here for scans of Miniature Bottle Collector.
-The internet shows how international the hobby is and collectors are showing up in dozens of countries.
-Our introduction of emailed copies of miNiZ (for a considerably cheaper annual membership fee) should help grow the membership again (it is 65+ at time of writing).
+The internet shows how international the hobby is and collectors are showing up in dozens of countries (we now have a 30 country membership).
+Many collectors have their own web sites and there are a number of FaceBook Groups dedicated to mini bottle collecting and/or sale of minis.
+Our introduction of emailed copies of miNiZ (for a considerably cheaper annual membership fee) helped grow the membership again and making the club free has resulted in a record membership.
 I'm optimistic.